FreeSlave/halflife-featureful/documentation/content/docs/configuration/cvars.md

 * `cl_viewbob` - disable (0) or enable (1) weapon bobbing.
 The latter is the same as in HL Anniversary version.
 * `cl_rollangle` - angle of view rolling when player goes sideways.
 Set to 0 to disable viewroll.
+* `cl_viewmodel_lag` - disable (0) or enable (1) the view model lag (also known as weapon lag).
+When enabled, it makes the weapon 'lag' behind the player's camera rotation simulating the fact that the head and body turn faster than the hands.
+You could have noticed this effect in Half-Life 2.

 ### HUD